Tag Archives: James Nicholas

 Initially I thought the cliffhanger didn’t make any sense (you can see it below).
 My first reaction was one of confusion, I’ll admit.
 He’s a ghost, surely the rock would just pass through him.
 But rereading his dilemma above I’m going to assume the fact he can’t disintegrate himself or pass through the rocks is the basis for the cliffhanger, as he could actually get crushed now.
 Of course the perpetuator of this falling boulder, Weird Wolf wouldn’t have known all this, so it still begs the question why would he think this would hurt a ghost.

 I’m well aware I’m probably overthinking this children’s comic.
 But that’s the thing with reading these childhood favourites without the rose-tinted glasses.
-We may remember the wonder and enjoyment these comics brought and reliving those feelings is great fun, but we also can’t help but view them through jaded adult eyes.
+We may remember the wonder and enjoyment these comics brought and reliving those feelings is great fun, but we also can’t help but view them through adult eyes.
 I think I’m right though about Spooks’ energy being low and that’s the reason behind the ending.
 I have faith the answer will be forthcoming in 14 days.
+(It also explains why he needed rescued in #5.)

 The final strip continues Skull, Burnheart and Scary Cat‘s Christmas Day quest to find the Tomb of Britannicus in 19th Century London and unleash his dire curse upon the world.
-As I predicted last time the human soldiers the good Super Naturals Lionheart, Eagle Eye and Spooks find themselves up against can cause them no harm in their primary form but their Ghost Finder vehicle is vulnerable.
-They can’t lose their transportation or they’ll never catch or defeat Skull in his.
+As I predicted last time the human soldiers the good Super Naturals Lionheart, Eagle Eye and Spooks find themselves up against can cause them no harm in their primary form but they can be slowed down.
+They can’t allow this to happen.
 They also can’t transform into their animal forms because they could be gunned down, but most importantly to Lionheart they can’t scare the men away, not when the soldiers have guns and in their panic could hurt each other.

 In the end, as the terrified men realise their bullets are simply passing through the so-called “fiends”, their commander takes charge with a sword, only for a very apologetic Eagle Eye to grab him by the throat, instantly putting the man to sleep.
 He tries to explain to the troops that they’re here to help and he salutes them as he leaves, but he knows how fear and reason make bad bedfellows and so he casts a “Blessing of Forgetfulness” over them and they fall asleep too.
 It shows how they have to be more thoughtful in their dealings with us humans, not just simply blasting through in the name of the greater good.
 It’s quite refreshing, actually.

 So the tomb has been found and as Burnheart goes to stand guard outside (knowing Eagle Eye will sense where they are) he leaves his flame gun behind so his leader can unleash the curse.
 We’ve seen reference to their weapons running low and having to recharge their magical energies in previous issues.
-It makes for a funny moment when the magical power of Burnheart’s gun runs out, leaving the all-conquering Skull and his frightful Ghostling quite literally left in the dark as to what to do.
+When the magical power of Burnheart’s gun runs out it leaves the all-conquering Skull and his frightful Ghostling quite literally left in the dark as to what to do.

-The Doll’s skin-crawling moments aside this issue might be short on the frights but it’s been a really entertaining read nonetheless.
-With more being established about the licenced characters the writers (most likely Barrie Tomlinson and James Nicholas at least) are really getting to grips with them and it shows.
+The Doll’s skin-crawling moments aside this issue might be short on the frights but it’s been an entertaining read nonetheless.
+With more being established about the licenced characters the writers are really getting to grips with them and it shows.
 I could easily have said the non-licenced strips were the highlights in most of the previous issues but here the Super Naturals themselves have reclaimed their namesake comic in three highly entertaining tales that have left me eager for more.

 It’s just as well #8 is already sitting here on my shelf waiting to be devoured for the next review on Sunday 6th February 2022.
 A curse upon you if you’re not here on that day.